The Power of the Micro Wedding

 According to RealSimple, the average cost of a wedding in the United States in 2019 is $29,200.
 That’s almost quadruple the cost of a wedding in other countries!
 While this number has gone down — about $5,000 from 2018 — it’s still a big number to take in.
 That kind of cash could easily translate into a down payment for a house, four years of community college, or even an epic honeymoon (with money to spare!).
 More and more couples in 2019 are rejecting the notion of spending such a large amount for one day, and we can’t blame them one bit.
 Cue the micro wedding: a bite-sized version of the traditional wedding.

-The beauty of the microwedding is that it can fit whatever mold suits your ideal ceremony best.
-Want to hike to the top of a mountain and confess your love to the vast valley below?
+The beauty of the microwedding is that it can fit whatever suits your ideal ceremony.
+Considering a mountaintop ceremony, confessing your love to the vast valley below?
 Do it!
-Want to hop over to NYC and have a ceremony at one of the popular spots you saw in Sex and the City?
+Want to hop over to New York City and say your vows to one another as crowds are bustling past?
 Done!

 A microwedding is a smaller-scale celebration that typically has a guest count of 20 or less, and has a shorter and much more simplistic timeline.
 Most often, micro weddings will have a quick ceremony and a more casual and relaxed reception, should the couple choose to host a reception at all.

 A micro wedding is defined as anything that is 50 guests or less.
 And, as there are less people to accommodate, your options for ceremony locations are typically greater.
 For a larger, more traditional wedding, there’s a surprising amount of coordination and time that goes into researching details and choosing your vendors.
 There’s also the work that goes into coordinating guest lists, the ceremony itself, and the reception afterwards.
 A micro wedding offers an affordable alternative that’s generally less stressful for couples — not to mention much more intimate.

 So, what’s the difference between a micro wedding and an elopement wedding?